armadabjj/armadabjj.github.io/en/about.md

       <div class="value-card">
         <i class="fas fa-graduation-cap"></i>
         <h3>Continuous learning</h3>
         <p>Each day on the mats, each session, is an opportunity to learn something new.
-We support and favor curiosity and continuous growth.</p>
+We encourage curiosity and continuous growth in the development of each member.</p>
       </div>

       <div class="value-card">